ChinikaC/Back-End_Project_E-Commerce_API/README/README.md

 Our team took a keen interest in online marketplaces such as eBay and Amazon, which allow individuals and businesses to buy and sell a wide variety of goods and services.
 We specifically chose this task as we wanted our API to encompass a range of our learning with the potential to further extend it.

-To establish a sense of identity, we named our team GRECHIMO, which relates to each of our three first names and incorporates the "bay" terminology commonly used for marketplaces such as eBay.
+To establish a sense of identity, we named our team GRECHIMO BAY, which relates to each of our three first names and incorporates the "bay" terminology commonly used for marketplaces such as eBay.

 <br />